“Good habits make all the difference.” —Aristotle

 It is wise for each of us, from time to time, to stop and evaluate our lives as we seek to make the most of them.

 The start of a calendar year provides an opportunity to look back at the decisions that shaped our lives during the past year and gives us an extra push to make adjustments for the next one.
+Every new January represents a natural opportunity to evaluate the direction of our lives, adjust course if necessary, adopt new habits, or make healthy changes.
 Birthdays can often serve the same purpose.
-These moments represent a natural opportunity to evaluate the direction of our lives, adjust course if necessary, adopt new habits, or make healthy changes.

-Regardless of the time of year, self-evaluation is important.
+Regardless of the time of year, self-reflection is important.
 Consider then, these 11 resolutions for a better you—proven by science.
 It is, after all, our habits that determine the course of our lives.

 1. Exercise.
 Most of us recognize the benefits of physical exercise: healthy bodies, healthy minds, and healthy confidence.
 Some studies indicate exercise contributes to a positive body image even prior to any body weight or shape change—with as little as two weeks of regular exercise.
 And with increasing study centered around the effectiveness of minimalist workouts, each of us should be able to find the time to get started.